 When these treatments are not effective, most doctors who work in hospice programs agree that a person suffering by struggling to breathe should be able to choose an opioid dose that is high enough to relieve the perception of dyspnea, even if the person might become unconscious.
 A person who wants to avoid dyspnea at the end of life should make sure that the doctor will treat this symptom fully, even if such a treatment leads to unconsciousness or hastens death somewhat.

-Digestive tract problems, including a dry mouth, nausea, constipation, and loss of appetite, are common among people who are very sick.
+Digestive tract problems, including a dry mouth, nausea, constipation, difficulty swallowing, and loss of appetite, are common among people who are very sick.
 Some of these problems are caused by the disease.
 Others, such as constipation, can be side effects of drugs.

 These may be caused by drugs, an intestinal obstruction, stomach disorders, a chemical imbalance, increased pressure in the skull (which occurs with certain brain tumors), or many advanced diseases.
 Identifiable causes of nausea or vomiting should usually be treated.
 A doctor may have to change drugs or prescribe an antinausea (antiemetic) drug.